Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 When the hackers know they will indeed try to brute force your website with their own DWDb, which is the tool they used for guessing your password for each username: wp-login and password: login321 and millions or other such combinations they have stored in their Guess Work Database.

-At this point, if you have used all of our suggested security tips, you have already restricted the user from login attempts.
+If you use this security tip, you have already restricted the user from login attempts.
 You have also swapped the username with an email, and now if you replace the default login page, you will get rid of 99.9 % of attacks.

 Now here, you can again use iThemes Security for the job, install the plugin, and go to its setting from there to change your default login form.